Pallavi-18-07-1999/orm-framework/README.md

 ![FileChooser](https://user-images.githubusercontent.com/66680113/87188010-b95a9780-c30b-11ea-906a-51c8fedead5a.png)

 7) you can see the code of the java class in the directory you have chosen.

 # Information about the methods of orm framework

-user can create the java class by using the gui but if dont want to use gui tool then he can write the code for class . while writing the code he/she has to use the following annotations:-
+you can create the java class by using the gui but if dont want to use gui tool then you can write the code for class . while writing the code you have to use the following annotations:-

-1) Table :- you need to apply this annotation on the class level.
+1) Table :- you need to apply this annotation on the class level.this annotation is used to map the class to a table.
-2) FieldAnnotation :- you have to apply this annotation on the properties of the class. you have to specify
+2) FieldAnnotation :- you have to apply this annotation on the properties of the class.You can use this annotation to map the property of the class to field of table.
-3) PrimaryKeyAnnotaton :-you have to apply this annotation on the properties of the class in order to specify  primary key.
+3) PrimaryKeyAnnotaton :-you have to apply this annotation on the properties of  the class.you can use this annotation to specify primary key.
-4) AutoIncrementAnnotation :- if the field
+4) AutoIncrementAnnotation :- you have to apply this annotation on the properties of  the class.you can use this annotation to specify that the field is auto      incremented.
-5) UniqueAnnotation :-
-6) NotNullAnnotation :-
+5) UniqueAnnotation :-you have to apply this annotation on the properties of  the class.you can use this annotation to specify that the field is unique.
+6) NotNullAnnotation :-you have to apply this annotation on the properties of  the class.you can use this annotation to specify that not null constraint is appled to the field.
+7) ForeignKeyAnnotation :-you have to apply this annotation on the properties of  the class.you can use this annotation to specify that the foreign key constraint is applied on this field.

 ```
 import com.thinking.machines.annotations.*;